Go to content

 We used the prototype for usability tests with clients, presentations for stakeholders, and for explaining interaction design for the developers.

-Expanding limiting print guidelines
+Expanding Feelgood’s limiting print guidelines

 Thankfully, I got to expand these guidelines by adding new colors for improving accessibility and a new typeface for rendering numbers better.

-Once done, the developers and I created a component library.
-We started using Sketch, but quickly moved on to HTML, CSS, and Javascript.
 We wanted to show how colors, typefaces, and components would look and behave in different web browsers on different operating systems on different screens.

 Some of the components used in the Feelgood Web Portal